DennisD2/hp4952hacks/analysis.md

 bugs, but is even with bugs a great help in understanding what the HP4952A is doing.

 So I hooked up the logic analyzer to the HP4952A.
-Close to the Z80 (Toshiba TMP84C00) there is an XTal with  7.3728Mhz.
+Close to the Z80 (Toshiba TMP84C00) there is an Xtal with  7.3728Mhz.
 I suppose that this is part of clock oscillator for the Z80.
 From logic analyzer I see roughly 400ns / 2.5Mhz for a full clock cycle.
 So this is somehow strange.